-As of December 31, 2015, the aggregate amount of the fees that have been incurred by Shenzhen Xunlei for the technology development services and the software license provided by Xunlei Computer under the framework agreement was RMB4.7 million (US\$0.8 million).
+As of December 31, 2016, the aggregate amount of the fees that have been incurred by Shenzhen Xunlei for the technology development services and the software license provided by Xunlei Computer under the framework agreement was RMB158.48 million (US\$25.55 million).

-Pre-installing Services Agreements with Xiaomi
+Pre-installing services agreements with Xiaomi

 Cooperation Framework Agreement.
-On August 1, 2013, we entered into a Cooperation Framework Agreement, or the Framework Agreement, with Xiaomi Technology to arrange for the pre-installation of our Xunlei Accelerator onto Xiaomi's set-top boxes.
-The Framework Agreement has a term of three years and there is no fee charged for such cooperation.
+On August 1, 2013, we entered into a Cooperation Framework Agreement, or the Framework Agreement, with Xiaomi Inc. to arrange for the pre-installation of our Xunlei Accelerator onto Xiaomi's set-top boxes.
+The Framework Agreement has been renewed with an expiry date of June 20, 2017 and there is no fee charged for such cooperation.

 Xunlei Accelerator Mobile Pre-installing Services Agreement.
 On December 1, 2013, we entered into a Xunlei Accelerator Mobile Pre-installing Services Agreement, or the Pre-installing Services Agreement, with Beijing Xiaomi Mobile Software Company Limited, or Beijing Xiaomi, a Xiaomi group company.
 Through such cooperation, Xiaomi phones will be pre-installed with our mobile acceleration applications and Xiaomi phone users will have access to our acceleration services.
-The Pre-installing Services Agreement has a term of one year and there is no fee charged for the pre-installation.
+The Pre-installing Services Agreement has a term of one year, which is renewed on a yearly basis and there is no fee charged for the pre-installation.
 We have entered into other pre-installing agreements with other unrelated parties at no charge.
-Our mobile acceleration software has been officially adopted by Xiaomi's operating systems, MIUI6 and MIUI7, and installed on Xiaomi phones, including both pre-installations on new phone shipments and installations from upgrades on existing Xiaomi phones.
-We received technology service revenue of USO.3\$ million from Beijing Xiaomi in 2015.
+Our mobile acceleration software has been officially adopted by Xiaomi's operating systems, MIUI6, MIU17 and MIU18, and installed on Xiaomi phones, including both pre-installations on new phone shipments and installations from upgrades on existing Xiaomi phones.
+Our total technology service revenue from Beijing Xiaomi in 2016 is US\$1 million.
+As of December 31, 2016, less than US\$0.1 million of the technology service revenue from Beijing Xiaomi remained outstanding.